 The Collection Development policy of the Arapahoe Library District supports the mission of the District to provide outstanding and personalized service to everyone seeking access to the world of information and ideas, by promoting intellectual freedom, literacy, and lifelong learning.

-- Materials collected include print, non-print, technology and electronic formats.
+- Materials collected include physical and electronic formats.

 - Materials are generally purchased from mainstream publishers and distributors.
 Exceptions are made when demand and other selection criteria warrant.

-- The vast majority of materials acquired are in English.
-Materials in other languages are acquired according to thresholds for service based on demographics.
+- The majority of materials collected are in English.
+Materials in other languages are collected according to thresholds for service based on demographics.

-- The Arapahoe Library District participates in various regional, national and local cooperative agreements which may impact collection policy.
+- The Arapahoe Library District participates in various regional, national and local cooperative agreements to further expand access to additional materials.

-- A formal process has been developed to assure that requests for reconsideration of library materials are handled in a consistent manner (Refer to Reconsideration of Challenged Materials Policy).
+- A formal process has been developed to assure that requests for reconsideration of library materials are handled in a consistent manner (refer to Right to Challenge Materials Policy).

 - The Arapahoe Library District is committed to ongoing analysis and review of the demand for and adequacy of its collection.
-The District supports the continuous removal from the collection of any materials that no longer serve the needs of its communities.
+Materials are regularly removed to maintain a current and accurate collection.